Rent vs. homeownership: What’s best for you?

 Leave us a contact, we will get back to you.

-I agree that Porta Invest, s.r.o processed my personal information, & nbsp; within & nbsp; the scope of identification data and & nbsp; contact information.
-I consent to the & nbsp; processing of personal data for the purposes of & nbsp; taking care of & nbsp; me as a client of the administrator and & nbsp; offering the services and & nbsp; of the administrator.
-I acknowledge that the & nbsp; contents of the Notice to Clients of the Administrator are & nbsp; instructed on & nbsp; how my personal information is processed, about & nbsp; my rights, & nbsp; the ability to revoke this consent for & nbsp; individual purposes, and & nbsp; on the administrator’s site or at & nbsp; You can read the full text of the Communication to clients at the link HERE.
+I agree that Porta Invest, s.r.o processed my personal information, within the scope of identification data and contact information.
+I consent to the processing of personal data for the purposes of taking care of me as a client of the administrator and offering the services and of the administrator.
+I acknowledge that the contents of the Notice to Clients of the Administrator are instructed on how my personal information is processed, about my rights, the ability to revoke this consent for individual purposes, and on the administrator’s site or at You can read the full text of the Communication to clients at the link HERE.